R&H Logo

 Step Two: Don’t Take Any More Rent

-If your child tenant was paying rent, stop collecting rent money after the tenancy expires, which is the date posted on the Notice to Quit.
-This removes any legal defenses against the eviction.
+If your child tenant was paying rent, stop collecting rent money after the tenancy expires, which is the date posted on the Notice to Terminate Tenancy.
+This removes some legal defenses against an eviction.

 Step Three: File a Complaint in Court

-The complaint sets a firm deadline when your kid must vacate your house or face forced removal by court order.
+The complaint starts the process of a forced removal by court order.

 Step Four: Get a Removal Order

-We Can Help With Your Adult Child Eviction
+We Can Help With Your Adult Child's Eviction

 If you’re a Colorado parent having trouble getting your adult child to leave your home, our Evictions & Landlord Attorneys can help.
-Our experienced team has handled many cases like yours and can surely help you.
+Our experienced team has handled many cases like yours and can help.
 Call 303-688-0944 to begin your case assessment.